Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

-\begin{theorem} Let $T$ be a triangulation of a polygon $\pi$ and $v$ a vertex of $\pi$ incident to exactly $n-3-k$ interior edges of $T$.
-If $k$ is at most $n/2-2$ then $T$ has eccentricity exactly $n-3+k$ in the flip-graph of $\pi$ \end{theorem} \begin{proof} Assume that $k\leq{n/2-2}$.
-In this case, by Lemma \ref{Lem.sec1.2}, $\Omega(T,v)$ is non-empty.
+\begin{proof}[Proof of Theorem \ref{Thm.Main.1}] Consider a triangulation $T$ of a convex polygon $\pi$ with $n$ vertices.
+Further consider a vertex $v$ of $\pi$ incident to exactly $n-3-k$ interior edges of $T$.
+If $k\leq{n/2-2}$ then Lemma \ref{Lem.sec1.2} provides a triangulation of $\pi$ compatible with a shelling of $T$ at $v$.
 According to Theorem \ref{MPThm.1}, the eccentricity of $T$ in the flip-graph of $\pi$ is then at least $n-3+k$.
-By Proposition \ref{Intro.prop.1}, this bound is sharp. \end{proof}
+By Proposition \ref{Intro.prop.1}, this is sharp. \end{proof}